 Enabling excellent e-commerce experiences is a top priority for many companies.
 This is true more now than ever since B2B e-commerce sales are expected to outgrow their B2C counterparts, reaching 12 trillion USD in sales by 2020.

 Digitally transforming e-commerce engagement is now possible in part due to new mobile, cloud and big data technologies.
 But leveraging these new innovations to improve customer service is highly dependent on the seamless sharing of the product, order, and customer data throughout the entire customer journey.
-Here are some differentiating e-commerce customer experience that rely on server system integrations.
+Here are some differentiating e-commerce customer experiences that rely on server system integrations.

 Self-Service Order Tracking